Quick Stats

 Since this foundation operates on an invitation-only basis, traditional application success factors do not apply.
 However, analysis of their grant-making patterns reveals:

-Relationship-Driven Giving: The foundation's largest grants go to organizations with which the Noble family has long-standing personal connections:
+Relationship-Driven Giving: The foundation's largest grants go to organisations with which the Noble family has long-standing personal connections:

 - The Alice Noble Ice Arena (ANIA) receives ongoing operational support